-3.2 Law Enforcement Strategy
+4.2 Law Enforcement Strategy

 Our law enforcement model is as follows.
-Investigators have a global, historical view of GUIDs and their associated corpora, including both known FOI and other files.
+Investigators have a global, historical view of GUIDs and their corpora, including known FOI and other files.
 Investigators look to reduce FOI availability, by arresting the users that correspond to peers and removing their corpora from the network.
 Investigators aim to remove files from the network completely.